awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 }
 ```

 An Amazon ECS task execution role can be created for you in the Amazon ECS console; however, you should manually attach the managed IAM policy for tasks to allow Amazon ECS to add permissions for future features and enhancements as they are introduced\.
-You can use the following procedure to check and see if your account already has the Amazon ECS task execution role and to attach the managed IAM policy if needed\.<a name="procedure_check_execution_role"></a>
+You can use the following procedure to check and see if your account already has the Amazon ECS task execution role and to attach the managed IAM policy if needed\.

-**To check for the `ecsTaskExecutionRole` in the IAM console**
+## Checking for the task execution \(`ecsTaskExecutionRole`\) role in the IAM console<a name="procedure_check_execution_role"></a>

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the navigation pane, choose **Roles**\.

-1. Search the list of roles for `ecsTaskExecutionRole`\.
-If the role does not exist, see [Creating the task execution IAM role](#create-task-execution-role)\.
-If the role does exist, select the role to view the attached policies\.
+1. In the search box, enter `ecsTaskExecutionRole`\.
+If the role does exist, choose the role to view the attached policies\.

-1. On the **Permissions** tab, ensure that the **AmazonECSTaskExecutionRolePolicy** managed policy is attached to the role\.
-If the policy is attached, your Amazon ECS task execution role is properly configured\.
-If not, follow the substeps below to attach the policy\.
+1. On the **Permissions** tab, verify that the **AmazonECSTaskExecutionRolePolicy** is attached to the role\.

    1. Choose **Add Permissions**, **Attach policies**\.

-   1. To narrow the available policies to attach, for **Filter**, type **AmazonECSTaskExecutionRolePolicy**\.
+   1. To narrow the available policies to attach, for **Filter**, enter **AmazonECSTaskExecutionRolePolicy**\.

-   1. Check the box to the left of the **AmazonECSTaskExecutionRolePolicy** policy and choose **Attach policy**\.
+   1. Check the box to the left of the **AmazonECSTaskExecutionRolePolicy** policy, and then choose **Attach policy**\.

 1. Choose **Trust relationships**\.